+⠀An example of a child who takes one nap at 12:30 pm and goes to bed at 7 pm.
 For the first 3 days, put him down at 12 pm (which will feel like 1 pm to him).
-Days 4-6, you will then adjust the nap to the desired time of 12:30 pm.
-This will give his body time to adjust, and the change won’t feel so shocking to his system. ⠀
+Days 4+, you will then adjust the nap to the desired time of 12:30 pm.
+This will give his body time to adjust, and the change won’t feel like such a shock to his system. ⠀

 For bedtime, you will split the difference as well.
 The first 3 nights put your child to bed at 6:30 pm (which will feel like 7:30 pm).
 Days 4+ you will adjust bedtime to the desired time of 7 pm. ⠀

 Keep in mind if your child is normally awake at 7 am, their body will be awake at 6 am for the first while.
 If you are using a toddler clock (I.e The Hatch or Grow Clock), set the wake-up time 10-15 minutes later each day or two, in order to push out their wake until you reach the desired wake up time.